callieboskin/BENG183_FA2020_courseproject/Group5____ArzooPatel_JasonDai_YujieZhang/Group5_ArzooPatel_JasonDai_YujieZhang.md

 ### What is a P-value <a name="31"></a>

 Just like the test statistic, the p-value is a representation of a data point compared to a distribution.
 In fact, it is only one step further than the test statistic.
 Using the test statistic and distribution the p-value can be calculated.
 The p-value is the probability of getting results at least as extreme as the test statistic.
-In the animation below you can see that the p-value is simply the area under the curve after the test statistic for a one tailed test.
+In the animation below, you can see that the p-value is simply the area under the curve after the test statistic for a one tailed test.

 <img src="p-val.gif" alt="p-value" width="80%"/>

 ### How do you calculate the p-value <a name="32"></a>

 P-value is calculated by taking the area under the curve of the values more extreme than your test statistic.
-When the distribution is a well known one the p-value can be calculated by using the distribution's CDF.
+When the distribution is known, the p-value can be calculated by using the distribution's CDF.
 When a distribution does not have a known CDF the p-value can be calculated through computational simulation.

 ### Decision-making with a P-value <a name="33"></a>